virtualsquare/iothconf/README.md

 * router discovery (IPv6, RFC 4861)
 * DHCPv6 (IPv6, RFC 8415 and 4704)

-The API of the iothconf library has two entries:
+The API of the iothconf library has three entries:

 * `ioth_config`: configure the stack
 ```C